Xilinx/u50-abr-video-transcode/xilinx-avc-hevc-encoder.md

 * Latency: Configurable from 15 to 45 frames
 * Slice types: I, P and B with flexible open/closed GOP modes and GOP lengths

-## Benefits
+## AVC and HEVC Benefits

-* 100 fps real-time encoding for resolutions up to 1920x1080 with better quality than x265 preset
+* Xilinx H264 and HEVC encoder runs at 120 fps real-time for resolutions up to 1920x1080 with better quality than x264 and x265 presets respectively.
 * 10 times lower power consumption than CPU/GPU
 * Support for HLS and DASH ABR outputs
 * Consistent output quality independent of the number of encoding channels
-* FFmpeg plugin
+* FFmpeg plugins are available

-## Supported Encoding Tools:
+## HEVC Supported Encoding Tools:

 * Advanced scene change detection algorithm
 * Enhanced video pre-analysis with configurable look-ahead